 “E-cards have been extremely valuable in providing our students with resources to help them with their in-class and homework assignments,” says Tara White, literacy director for Elkhart Community Schools.
 “The cards offer students the ability to easily access sources to use in research, like databases, newspapers, and magazines, and if they are struggling with an assignment or need assistance, free tutoring and assistance services are available on Brainfuse.

 “It provides our students with a multitude of options for learning and engagement.”

 Mary Beth Schlabach, assistant director at the library, says the ecard program developed quickly in 2015 as a way to get Elkhart middle school students greater access to online resources.
 Concord schools welcomed the idea, and by the 2016-17 school year, high schools were brought into the mix.

 Now, elementary students also have access to explore encyclopedias and the resources in INSPIRE, a wide-ranging information database.
-Parents of the youngest students will find benefit in Miss Humblebee’s Academy, a complete early literacy tool.
+Parents of the youngest students will find benefit in TumbleBooks and ABC Mouse, two early literacy tools.

 “I personally see ecards as valuable because these are reliable tools teachers, parents and students can count on,” says Schlabach.
 “As teachers take time to get to know our online resources, they will find new ways to utilize the content and it will assist them in what they’re already doing in the classrooms.”

 Access to the online resources, both those provided for students and the general public, generally cost Elkhart Public Library just more than $200,000 each year.
 The investment is worthwhile, Schlabach says, as usage increases.